Nevada vs. San Jose State NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Nevada and its opponents have combined to score more than 54.5 points in six of eight games this season.
+- Nevada and its opponents have gone over the current 54.5-point total in six of eight games this season.

-- San Jose State has combined with its opponents to score more than 54.5 points in two games this season.
+- San Jose State's games have gone over 54.5 points in two opportunities this season.

-- The combined points per game average of the two teams, 58.7, is 4.2 points above Saturday's over/under.
+- The two teams combine to score 58.7 points per game, 4.2 more than the over/under in this contest.

-- This contest's total is 7.5 points more than the 47 these two squads combine to allow per game this season.
+- These two squads combine to surrender 47 points per game, 7.5 fewer than this contest's over/under.

-- The Wolf Pack and their opponents have scored an average of 58.5 points per game in 2021, four more than Saturday's total.
+- The average total in Wolf Pack games this season is 58.5, 4.0 points more than Saturday's total of 54.5.

-- The 51.3 PPG average total in Spartans games this season is 3.2 points fewer than this game's over/under.
+- The 54.5 over/under in this game is 3.2 points above the 51.3 average total in Spartans games this season.

 Nevada Stats and Trends

-- Nevada is 5-1 against the spread and 5-1 overall this season when the team notches more than 22.6 points.
+- When Nevada records more than 22.6 points, it is 5-1 against the spread and 5-1 overall.

-- Nevada is 6-1 against the spread and 6-1 overall when the team amasses over 354.7 yards.
+- In games that Nevada churns out more than 354.7 yards, the team is 6-1 against the spread and 6-1 overall.

-- This year, the Wolf Pack have six turnovers, one fewer than the Spartans have takeaways (7).
+- The Wolf Pack have turned the ball over six times this season, one fewer than the Spartans have forced (7).

 - Find the latest spread and moneyline odds for Nevada at SISportsbook.